phptuts/basketballapp/README.md

 - Install [cors](https://www.npmjs.com/package/cors) npm library and use the middleware.
 - Connect the form to the server using the fetch api.

+## Challenge 17

+Display bootstrap errors if the api returns a 400 status code.
+Use the bootstrap documentation.
+If there are multiple errors just display the first one.